-The University of Texas Rio Grande Valley’s McAllen Teaching Site was recently crowded with eager IDEA high school students waiting to showcase their smart-farming robots.
-The robots’ yield ultimately would determine the fate of their newly founded small businesses.
+The University of Texas Rio Grande Valley’s McAllen Teaching Site was crowded with eager IDEA high school students waiting to showcase their smart-farming robots, whose yield ultimately would determine the fate of their newly founded small businesses.

 Students cheered as the robots they had built collected simulated crops and piglets.

-Throughout the eight days, students learned how to manufacture robots.
-They then used them to perform tasks on a simulated farm.
-Depending on the yield, their business must calculate its net worth and present it to investors, along with other aspects of their business plan.
+Throughout the eight days, students learned how to manufacture robots, which they then used to perform tasks on a simulated farm.
+Depending on the yield, their business must calculate its net worth and then present it to investors, along with other aspects of their business plan.
 After investors propose their bids, students must negotiate to determine which one will work best for the company.

 Maria Leonard, a lecturer in the UTRGV Robert C. Vackar College of Business and Entrepreneurship and the faculty adviser for ENACTUS at UTRGV, said the camp encourages students to treat the situation as if it were a real-life company.

 “We have them appoint a CEO, a CFO and an engineer, and they have a job fair where they have to negotiate their salaries.
 Then they start working on the robots,” Leonard said.
 “They need to compare the money they spent making the robot, along with payroll, to see if they made money or not.”

 Elsa Garcia, a junior at IDEA Quest in Edinburg, has been attending the camp since she was in the sixth grade.